Willy Adames Player Props: Brewers vs. Cardinals

 Willy Adames At The Plate

-- Adames has a home run and four walks while hitting .280.
+- Adames is hitting .286 with a home run and five walks.

-- This season, Adames has totaled at least one hit in five of seven games (71.4%), and had multiple hits twice.
+- This year, Adames has recorded at least one hit in six of eight games (75.0%), and had multiple hits twice.

 - He has hit a home run in one game this season.

-- In three games this year, Adames has picked up an RBI, with more than one RBI once.
+- Adames has driven in a run in three games this season (37.5%), including one multiple-RBI game.

-- He has scored in four of seven games (57.1%), including multiple runs twice.
+- He has scored in four of eight games (50.0%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.